1. Plans and Pricing

 Nexcess Offers a Simpler and More Responsive Backup SolutionThankfully, Nexcess and Bluehost offer the basics in terms of security, including free SSL certificates with every plan.
 You’ll also benefit from DDoS attack mitigation, courtesy of Nexcess’ proprietary Edge CDN and Bluehost’s integration with Cloudflare CDN.
 Both hosts also make use of third-party services to provide additional protection specific to WordPress.
 Nexcess includes iThemes Security Pro, while Bluehost throws in SiteLock (only free with managed WordPress plans).
 Both of these solutions monitor and scan your files for vulnerabilities and malware, fixing whatever issues they come across.
 Nexcess and Bluehost also offer backup solutions.
 Nexcess takes a daily automatic backup, with each backup being stored for 30 days.
 You may also perform backups on demand.
 On the other hand, Bluehost provides Codeguard Basic with its managed WordPress plans.
 While this offers daily automatic backups, it doesn’t allow you to take manual backups.
 You can take a manual backup through cPanel with Bluehost, but it’s much slower and less straightforward than using Nexcess’ one-click solution.
 Because of this, Nexcess just manages to beat Bluehost in this section.

 Bluehost’s Support Agents Can’t Even Answer Simple QueriesBoth Nexcess and Bluehost offer 24/7 support through a variety of channels.
 Nexcess support can be contacted through live chat, phone, tickets, and email.
 Bluehost offers slightly fewer options, offering support via live chat, phone, and various social media platforms.
 Interestingly, Bluehost offers a specialized support team for WordPress named WP Live (also known as Blue Sky).
 This isn’t included with the cheaper Build plan, but you’ll get access to this team via ticket support in the Grow plan, and then live chat in the Scale plan.
 You can also choose to purchase any WP Live plan as an add-on, regardless of your chosen hosting plan.
 This team does go beyond what most basic support teams offer – helping you select a theme that meets your design and functionality needs, set up basic WordPress elements, and so on.
 But it certainly isn’t cheap, and Nexcess advertises expert WordPress support without the added cost.
 Was Bluehost selling “expertise” that’s available for free with Nexcess?
 To find out, we called Nexcess on their American phone support line.
 To really test their knowledge, we asked if they recommended any particular plugins for a membership-based site.
 Not only was the Nexcess agent happy to help, but they helped me navigate and choose between potential plugins.
 This is exactly what we’d expect from Bluehost’s premium WP Live at no extra cost.
 The call did drop before we got our full answer, but we were impressed with the level of knowledge and support from the Nexcess agent.
 We then decided to test its live chat support, this time testing their knowledge on something unrelated to WordPress.
 To do this, we asked whether we could switch our site to another Nexcess data center.
 Within a few minutes, we got our response.
 We definitely could’ve worded our question better – the agent initially did not understand our request.
 After we elaborated, they promptly linked us to the relevant documentation on the matter.
 All in all, we were again happy with the knowledge and helpfulness of the Nexcess support team.
 Next up, we tested Bluehost’s support.
 We did not have access to WP Live as we were testing the Build plan, and after seeing we could get WordPress expertise for free from Nexcess, we weren’t about to pay extra for it either.
 We decided to ask a simple question about what we get in the WordPress plans, as opposed to the basic shared hosting plans.
 It was immediately apparent why WP Live exists – the free support seems to lack even basic knowledge of Bluehost’s own plans, never mind the ability to help with WordPress.
 We couldn’t get a real response on what differed between the WordPress and shared hosting plans, other than shared hosting lets you use other CMS.
 Not only was this unhelpful – it was slow.
 We had to wait 10 minutes for the initial response from Bluehost support, and then an additional couple of minutes for every subsequent reply.
 It all felt like a huge waste of time, and at the risk of sounding overly cynical, a way to push you to pay for WP Live.
-Bluehost does have a knowledge base you can fall back on that’s actually fairly comprehensive.
-It offers easy-to-follow tutorials with annotated screenshots to help you follow along.
-It’s supposed to also offer tutorial videos – but any links I clicked for these redirected me to text-based guides.
+Bluehost maintains a comprehensive knowledge base that you can rely on.
+It provides user-friendly tutorials with annotated screenshots to assist you in following along.
+Although it is intended to offer tutorial videos, I encountered issues where the links I clicked redirected me to text-based guides.
 That said, Nexcess’ knowledge base covers a similar number of topics and tutorials, along with much more responsive and helpful support agents.
 All in all, another victory for Nexcess.

 Nexcess Offers Higher-Quality Hosting at More Affordable PricesThe results of our testing make it abundantly clear why Nexcess has emerged as the superior option.
 The affordable and flexible pricing, the premium feature set that enhances WordPress performance, and the much more responsive and knowledgeable support team.
 Bluehost just can’t compete.
 The only reason to ever choose Bluehost over Nexcess is if you really require unlimited websites and resources.
 And even in that instance, there are better options out there – browse our list of the best web hosting services in 2023 for our recommendations.